 1. High concentration of residual stress

-2. Rapid cooling of weld pool
+2. Rapid cooling of the molten weld pool

 3. High thickness of base material